Trojan295/hub-manifests/docs/guide/platform-one/with-cluster.md

    </details>

-1. Create the Platform One Action, which will deploy a RKE2 environment on AWS and install Big Bang on it:
+1. Create the Platform One Action, which will deploy a Platform One environment on AWS and install Big Bang on it:

    ```bash
    cat <<EOF > /tmp/p1-tis.yaml